Brace yourself, brothers and sisters.

 For what you are about to witness will (or should) forever change your perspective on bumping uglies with strange people.
 If you don’t know them well enough to be able to ask for STD test results, they’re strange.

-It’s the rainy season, so we know it’s cold and body no be firewood.
+Now, we know body no be firewood.

 STDs are infections/diseases caused by having sexual contact with infected people either through oral, anal or/& vaginal intercourse.
 Most STDs show no symptoms and may last for years which is additionally scary.
 By the time it shows symptoms, a great deal of damage could have been done.